alvinchoong/go-multi-tenant-server/README.md

 1. Run the server: `make up seed server-run-app`
 2. Access the API at <http://lvh.me:8080>

+**Note:** `lvh.me` resolves to 127.0.0.1, useful for local development to simulate subdomains without modifying the hosts file.

 ## Tenant

 `special.lvh.me:8080` is already set up using the "silo" partitioning model.